jthomas845/auto-portfolio/content/pages/projects/project-one.md

   url: /images/ia chat.webp
   altText: Project image
 ---
-*   Developed a Python webhook integrating the chatbot with MongoDB and external APIs.
+*   Developed a Python webhook integrating the chatbot with MongoDB and external APIs for Ticketmaster and Yelp.

 <!---->